 ½ teaspoon ground pepper

-- In the small pot over medium heat, melt the butter.
+- In the small pot over medium heat, heat the oil.

 - Add the flour and whisk to combine.

-- In the glass measuring cup, microwave the broth for 1 minute.
+- In the small glass measuring cup, microwave the broth for 1 minute.

-- Slowly add the heated broth to the pot, stirring continually until smooth and thick.
+- Slowly add to the pot, stirring continually until smooth and thick.

 - Add the milk, soy sauce, garlic powder, salt, and pepper and stir to incorporate.